LWFlouisa/Primer/README.md

 * Show agent memory/relationships in a sidebar
 * Have a text input for "describe what happens next"
 * Watch the map and states update

+## Others Descriptions
+Each simulation generates a unique 2085 present by procedurally creating historical events (sunken ships, migrations, conflicts) that shaped the agents' world.
+The cognitive architecture learns from these histories. - Duck